BGMEA University of Fashion & Technology: International cooperation

-An agreement of cooperation was signed with Wuhan Textile University to develop a joint undergraduate major for fashion design.
+An agreement of cooperation was signed with China's Wuhan Textile University to develop a joint undergraduate major for fashion design.

-On 30 August 2015, BGMEA University of Fashion and Technology (BUFT) and Goethe-Institut in Bangladesh signed a Memorandum of Understanding (MoU).
+On 30 August 2015, BUFT and Goethe-Institut in Bangladesh signed a Memorandum of Understanding (MoU).
 This MoU is a framework of mutual interest in the fields of educational and academic exchanges, joint fashion competitions, research, internships, and academic transfer agreements and will encourage international cultural exchanges between BUFT and Goethe-Institut.
 Under the MoU, both parties will host local and international fashion workshops and exhibitions for German and Bangladeshi students.

+A MoU has been signed between BUFT and Sweden's University of Boras with the opportunity of joint research including student exchange.

+Convocations

+The first convocation of the university was held in 2022 at International Convention City Bashundhara (ICCB).